ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ### Test2 - Testing failure of the node that is running the ASCS instance
 {: #ha-rhel-ensa-test-ascs-instance-server-failure}

+Use the folling information to test a failure of the node that is running the ASCS instance.

 #### Test2 - Description
 {: #ha-rhel-ensa-test2-description}